juanchaguendo/juanchaguendo/README.md

 - 👋 Hi, I’m @juanchaguendo
-- 👀 I’m interested in ...
+- 👀 I’m interested in Frontent, Backend web development, AI, Big Data.
 - 🌱 I’m currently learning react/hooks/redux
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open projects
-- 📫 How to reach me ...
+- 📫 How to reach me @juanchaguendo

 <!---
 juanchaguendo/juanchaguendo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.